VOIDPACKET-VP/VOIDPACKET-Web-Galaxies/Galaxies/Coding-Galaxies/C-Galaxy/Basics.md

 - Now again if it fails it will return  a `NULL` so we have to check for that

+- So when should we allocate memory :
+	- Ask yourself: "Where will this data live after function ends?"
+		1. If it needs to OUTLIVE the function → malloc
+		2. If it's only needed INSIDE function → stack (no malloc)
+	- EXAMPLES :
+		1. **Returning arrays from functions**
+		2. **Dynamic size arrays**
+		3. **Strings you modify**

 # *Random*
 - `\0` is called a *Null Buffer*